 - Projectile vomits (shoots across the room like a hose)

 - Is fine after eating, but will wake up screaming or gets really fussy about 20-30 minutes after eating.

-Which Formulas Should I Switch To?
+Which Formulas Should We Switch To?

-After starting with one of the standard formulas, your next step on the “Perfect Baby Formula Path” would be to work your way up the brand’s ladder.
+If you decide you need to make a switch, your next step on the “Perfect Baby Formula Path” would be to work your way up the brand’s ladder.

 No. More.
 Shame.